Covid-19 reaches refugee camps: why we must act now

-Countries with solid healthcare systems were stopped in their tracks by coronavirus.
+Countries with solid healthcare systems were stopped in their tracks by Covid-19.
 Unless urgent action is taken, it will take an even bigger toll on countries affected by conflict

 As lockdown measures lift at home in the UK, the country has breathed a sigh of relief at being able to return to some sense of normality.
 Shops and restaurants have opened, and some of us have returned to work.